Cheapest Countries to Visit from India

 Soak in the Himalayan bliss while exploring Nepal.

 A country home to eight 8,000-metre Himalayan peaks, numerous ancient temples and monasteries, quaint alpine lakes, charming hill towns, and warm, friendly people - Nepal was marked as the 'most budget-friendly destination' by Lonely Planet in 2016.
-And it's still one of the cheapest countries to visit from India.
+And it's still one of the budget-friendly countries to visit from India.
 Just an hour's flight from New Delhi can take you to Kathmandu - the capital city, where you can explore the mazelike alleys in Durbar Square, pray at the Boudhanath Temple, and hop around Thamel while savouring steamy momos.

 Expense: